Telescoop

 Telescope specifications

-The telescope will provide wide frequency coverage, from 8 GHz up to 345 GHz.
-It will utilize the Atacama Large Millimeter Array (ALMA) band-type receivers with a dedicated front-end design that allows simultaneous observation in up to four ALMA bands:
+The AMT will provide wide frequency coverage, from 8 GHz up to 345 GHz.
+It will utilize the Atacama Large Millimeter Array (ALMA) band-type receivers with a bespoke front-end design that allows simultaneous observation in up to four ALMA bands:

 • ALMA Band 6: 211-275 GHz